 -Food allergies and sensitivities

--Chemical sensitivities (volatile organic compounds, solvents, sick-building syndrome, heavy metals, mercury)
+-Chemical sensitivities (volatile organic compounds, solvents)

--inhaled allergens (pollen, dust, mold, pet dander)
+-inhaled allergens (pollen, dust, molds, pet dander)

 -detoxification of chemical triggers (sauna therapy, exercise, chelation therapy, IV vitamin C)